-- Players should understand 3 across serve-receive formation
+- Players should understand 3 across the serve-receive formation

-The number one priority should be to develop pure joy for the game, and an eagerness to learn.
+The number one priority should be to develop a pure joy for the game, and an eagerness to learn.
 There is so much to learn at this age, and therefore it is so important to focus on one or two concepts at a time so players do not become overwhelmed or discouraged.
-Effort, focus and energy should be stressed above outcome or errors.
+The effort, focus, and energy should be stressed above outcomes or errors.
 This is the age to establish a player’s confidence and no fear of making mistakes.

 Teach the importance of respecting the opponent and having good sportsmanship, while also developing the hunger to compete and win.